 The faculty in brief

 The Faculty of Social Sciences at Lund University is one of Sweden’s leading units for research and education within the social and behavioural sciences.
-With activities in both Lund and Helsingborg, a staff of over 700 and around 6 000 full-time equivalent students, the faculty is one of the largest at the University.
+With activities in both Lund, Helsingborg and Malmö, a staff of over 800 and around 6 000 full-time equivalent students, the faculty is one of the largest at the University.

 To understand, explain and improve our world